tossik8/tossik8/README.md

 > "Make it work, make it right, make it fast. – Kent Beck"
 # Hi there, I'm Tossik8! 👋

 I am a **CS major** who is passionate about **software development**.
-I am happy that I can confidently say that.
-For the longest time, I was jumping from area to area, like front-end, back-end, data science, data analytics, etc., etc., etc. Basically, trying to go forward while turning my head round and round all the time.
-Now, I finally set a path for myself and I am looking straight ahead this time.

-I enjoy building new products - it is so fascinating.
+I enjoy building new products - it is so fascinating!
 There are so many things to consider, so many roadblocks to face, so many challenges to solve.
-Addmittedly, it is frustrating sometimes, BUT as Chris Bosh said, "Legends aren't defined by their successes, they're defined by how they bounce back from their failures.", so I get over the frustrations and figure out how to overcome the obstacles I am facing in order to build useful, remarkable, and impactful products.
+Addmittedly, it is frustrating sometimes, BUT as Chris Bosh said, "Legends aren't defined by their successes, they're defined by how they bounce back from their failures."
+So, I get over the frustrations and figure out how to overcome the obstacles I am facing in order to build useful, remarkable, and impactful products.

 ## 🛠 Technologies & Tools